-How babies grow and how boys' and girls' bodies change as they grow older: Introduction to puberty and menstruation.
+How babies grow and develop in the uterus and how boys' and girls' bodies change as they grow older: Introduction to puberty and menstruation.

-Internal and external reproductive body parts: Recap about puberty and menstruation.
-Conception explained in simple terms.
+Internal and external reproductive body parts: Puberty and menstruation.

 Puberty for boys and girls in more detail including the social and emotional aspects of becoming an adolescent: Conception explained in simple biological terms.